 Tai O Heritage Hotel

 The Tai O Heritage Hotel has won wide acclaim for its sympathetic restoration of a former Colonial-era police station.
 Take a day trip to Tai O and finish it up with an afternoon tea experience.
 The Taste of Tai O Tea Set features the local culinary speciality of shrimp paste on dishes such as crunchy chicken wings.
-The set is HK$218 for two people.
+The set is priced from HK$138 per person on weekdays and HK$288 for two on weekends and public holidays.

 More: taioheritagehotel.com